Order Summary 0 Item (s)

 Introduction

-The CLE webinar will address the deconversion of condominium units into multifamily rental units and the risks and benefits of this process.
-The panel will discuss the issues for developers and condominium owners, the legal process, and the liability of condo board members who conduct a deconversion.
+The CLE webinar will address the termination of condominiums for redevelopment or deconversion into multifamily rental units and the risks and benefits of this process.
+The panel will discuss the issues for developers and condominium unit owners, the legal process, and the potential liability of condominium board members who oversee the process.

 Description

-Condominium deconversion may offer developers and unit owners lucrative opportunities, especially where restrictions or prohibitions on leasing condominium units make it difficult for a non-occupying owner to generate income to pay the unit's ownership costs until the unit can be sold.
-However, converting condominium buildings into rental properties can be more time-consuming and labor-intensive than acquiring an existing apartment building.
+Both termination of a condominium for redevelopment or deconversion into a rental project may offer developers and unit owners lucrative opportunities, especially where restrictions or prohibitions on leasing condominium units make it difficult for a non-occupying owner to generate income to pay the unit's ownership costs until the unit can be sold.
+However, terminating a condominium for redevelopment or converting condominium buildings into rental properties can be more time-consuming and labor-intensive than acquiring an existing apartment building.

-While investors can profit from a conversion, especially in developments where most units have failed to sell, owners who wish to stay can be at a loss.
-The legal process for deconversion is typically a combination of state law and the condominium's CC&Rs.
+Although investors can profit from a conversion, especially in developments where most units have failed to sell, owners who wish to stay can be disadvantaged or unwillingly displaced.
+The legal process for termination or deconversion is typically a combination of state law and the condominium's governing documents.

-A condo board contemplating such a sale should consider the issues when hold-out owners bring suit to stop the process.
-Boards act as fiduciaries for all owners and must avoid self-dealing, lack of full disclosure or candor or conspiratorial conduct with the deconverter, and act with good faith and loyalty to all condo owners.
+A condominium board contemplating such a transaction should consider the issues when hold-out owners bring suit to stop the process.
+Boards act as fiduciaries for all unit owners and must avoid self-dealing, lack of full disclosure or conspiratorial conduct with the purchasing developer or deconverter, and act with good faith and loyalty to all unit owners.

-Listen as our authoritative panel discusses the deconversion of condominiums, the pros and cons for developers and owners, and how a board attempting this process must act to avoid liability.
+Listen as our authoritative panel discusses the termination or deconversion of condominiums, the pros and cons for developers and unit owners, and how a board attempting this process must act to avoid liability.

 Presented By